kwade4/RAISE-DRI/docs/deep_learning_fundamentals.md

 GBoost is a gradient boosting method that builds an ensemble of decision trees in a sequential manner, where each tree tries to correct the errors made by the previous tree.
 It is designed to be highly efficient, scalable, and effective at handling large datasets.
 XGBoost incorporates regularization to prevent overfitting and can be fine-tuned with hyperparameters.

 ### K-Nearest Neighbours (KNN)
-KNN is a simple and intuitive algorithm where the model classifies a data point based on the majority class of its $𝑘$ nearest neighbors in the feature space.
+KNN is a simple and intuitive algorithm where the model classifies a data point based on the majority class of its $$k$$ nearest neighbors in the feature space.
 The distance between data points is typically calculated using metrics like Euclidean distance.
 KNN is non-parametric and requires no model training, but it can be computationally expensive for large datasets.

 ### Principal Component Analysis (PCA)
 PCA is a technique used for reducing the number of features in a dataset while retaining as much information (variance) as possible.
 It works by transforming the data into a new set of orthogonal axes (principal components) that capture the most variance in the data.
 PCA is commonly used for preprocessing before applying other models, especially when dealing with high-dimensional data.

-PCA is based on the eigen-decomposition of the covariance matrix $𝐶$ of the data:
+PCA is based on the eigen-decomposition of the covariance matrix $$C$$ of the data:

 $$C v_i = \lambda_i v_i$$

-where $v_i$ are the eigenvectors (principle components) and $\lambda_i$ are the eigenvalues.
+where $$v_i$$ are the eigenvectors (principle components) and $$\lambda_i$$ are the eigenvalues.

 ### t-Distributed Stochastic Neighbour Embedding (t-SNE)
 t-SNE is a non-linear dimensionality reduction technique primarily used for visualizing high-dimensional data in two or three dimensions.
 It minimizes the divergence between probability distributions in the original space and the lower-dimensional space, making it useful for exploring the structure of complex datasets. t-SNE is particularly popular in the visualization of embeddings or clustering results.

-t-SNE minimizes the Kullback-Leibler divergence between the original data’s probability distribution $𝑃$ and the low-dimensional distribution $𝑄$:
+t-SNE minimizes the Kullback-Leibler divergence between the original data’s probability distribution $$P$$ and the low-dimensional distribution $$Q$$:

 $$D_{KL}(P \parallel Q) = \sum_{i,j} P_{ij} \log \frac{P_{ij}}{Q_{ij}}
 $$